 What are Signs of Parental Alienation?

 Divorce is growing worldwide.
-However, this affects the couple as well as the children and their families.
+However, this affects the couple, the children, and their families.

-With a divorce, the couple ends up with more questions about the child’s future.
+With a divorce, the couple has more questions about the child’s future.
 On the other side, the case could turn worse if the child is facing parental alienation.

 So, what are the signs of parental alienation?

-In this article, you will get to know everything about the signs of parental alienation.
+In this article, you will learn about the signs of parental alienation.
 Let’s figure it out!

 What is Parental Alienation?